 If there’s anything I’ve learned from having this gift exchange game post be super popular this year, it’s that people like their Christmas party games!
 One of my favorite tricks for parties is to play 2-3 different party games, all different kinds.
 And plan those games based on the people attending.
 So for instance, if you know the group really well and think they’d be up for it, try these Christmas minute to win it games!
 If you want do a gift exchange but are worried about people’s feelings getting hurt, try this heads or tails gift exchange that leaves the decisions up to the flip of a coin.

 There are SO many Christmas party games out there on Pinterest these days.
 Heck, I have over 50 different Christmas party games on my website alone.
 Maybe play one game year after year that becomes a tradition and try a new one like this Christmas Carol Chaos game I created for this year’s Christmas party!

-Enter your first name and email address below to get the free printable game.
-If the form does not show right below this, click here to be taken directly to the form to get the printables.
+Enter your first name and email address below to get the free printables.
+You’ll be immediately taken to the PDF to download and receive a copy to your email shortly after.
+If you can’t see the form below, click here to get to the form to enter your info.

 Christmas Party – Other Tips & Tricks

 #6 – Use your five senses when planning details

 I read an article once about using your five senses when you’re planning a party, and this is especially true for Christmas.
 I like to come up with a theme then start planning details based on my five senses.
 These are just some guidelines to get you started!

 - Hear – Pick the perfect Christmas playlist full of traditional and more modern Christmas songs.